“Therapy can be a very interactive process. The relationship gradually built between therapist and patient is integral to progress.”

 How does collaboration with other providers inform your work?

-I have been working with a supervisor on and off since starting my private practice more than three years ago.
+I have been working with a supervisor on and off since starting my private practice in 2017.
 I think it’s important to continually learn and stay curious about my own countertransference.
 I am always open to working with other providers and believe that collaboration with a team of psychiatrists and nutritionists as needed is in the best interest of the client.

 What advice would you give to someone who is hesitant to try therapy?